karishmapatel27/whack-a-mole/notes.md

 Same as the last learning competencies?
 But there was a huge list on the first readme!

 #### Summary
-Resources/intro length again
+Resources/intro length again (What do you think should be included in the intro?)

 #### Whack!
 That!
 Mole!
 Perhaps some words on what is currently there or to go and look at your file so that the tables suggestion and resource is in context.
-Change `this shouldn't be too hard`
+Change `this shouldn't be too hard` (DONE)
 `create an indexer` - what do you mean by this?
 Math.random link could be skipped?
+(DONE)
-I like that you include an example of functions, but could name them clearer `*Remember,` - try maybe `Note:` or Remember to keep an eye blah blah blah `style the #mole accordingly` - what am I doing?
+I like that you include an example of functions, but could name them clearer `*Remember,` - try maybe `Note:` or Remember to keep an eye blah blah blah (DONE) `style the #mole accordingly` - what am I doing?
 I feel like you have a plan here but I don't actually know it yet.
 The css is for the whole carnival?
 I feel like there should be a main page too (`index.html`) if you really want to tie all these things together.
+(DEFINITELY)
-`and quietly remind you that you are perfectly capable` - bit strong there `By this point you should have a mole that appears in a random cell` - I do not thank you very much.
+`and quietly remind you that you are perfectly capable` - bit strong there (REMOVED) `By this point you should have a mole that appears in a random cell` - I do not thank you very much.
 Give the goal in the previous instruction rather than checking up on it in the next one.
 I put the images in, but don't yet have the random generator.
 I could help you make these image backgrounds transparent if that's wanted.
-That title on the pages needs some css-ing.
+(DONE) That title on the pages needs some css-ing.

 My steps: